Vayechi (And He Lived)

 Jacob Blesses Ephraim and Manasseh

 When he saw Joseph’s sons, he thought only of the goodness of God.
-Israel said to Joseph, “I had not thought to see your face; but in fact, God has also shown me your offspring!”
+Jacob said to Joseph, “I had not thought to see your face; but in fact, God has also shown me your offspring!”
 (Genesis 48:11)

 At the end of his life, Jacob praised the Lord for His exceedingly abundant goodness, despite having experienced many difficulties and trials.